Our Top Picks

 Analysis and Test Results

 The Water Right 400 Series was the second-best in durability testing.
-The Water Right showed nearly no wear from our car test and connections and collars stood up to our testing with no signs of wear.
-This only came in second because it was more prone to kinking and showed slight signs of wear at these kinking points.
-The most durable expandable hose was the GrowGreen Expandable Garden Hose.
-The Grow Green was the only expandable to show no signs of damage from our durability testing.
-Expandable hoses tended to show signs of wear after daily use near the connections and collars, but the Grow Green showed none, making it the only expandable option to earn top points in durability.
+It showed virtually no wear from our car test, and connections and collars also stood up to our testing with no signs of wear.
+This hose only came in second because it was more prone to kinking and showed slight wear at these kinking points.
+The most durable expandable hose was the GrowGreen Expandable Garden Hose, which was the only expandable to show no signs of damage from our durability testing.
+Expandable hoses tended to show signs of wear after daily use near the connections and collars and can suffer from UV damage after too much time baking in the sun, weakening the hose material.
+Still, the GrowGreen was in great shape at the end of our test period, making it the only expandable option to earn top points in durability.

 Ease of Use

 The Instapark was another excellent scorer in ease of use.
-The novel recoil design meant that no time was spent coiling the hose and storage was no problem.
+The novel recoil design meant that no time was spent coiling the hose, and storage was no problem.
 The low diameter of the Instapark meant that the water delivery was low, but it remained easy to move around, even when under high water pressure.
 The Instapark did occasionally kink while under pressure but was easier to unkink than any other non-expandable hose.

 Quality of Components

+The TBI Pro Expandable also boasted impressive quality and construction.
+It comes in a kit with extra spray nozzles and a line splitter.
+The outer fabric was durable and provided a protective barrier to the latex inside.
 The FitLife and Zalotte expandable hoses both performed well in the components metric.
 They only fell short when the components were challenging to use when wet and when the included accessories showed wear and tear during our moving parts testing.

 In general, expandable hoses tested well in terms of flexibility, though many became frustratingly rigid when under high water pressure.
 The Flexi Hose scored second best in flexibility, refusing to kink.
-Unlike many of the expandable hoses, the Flexi Hose maintained flexibility even under high water pressure and was easy to coil and manipulate while full of water.
+Unlike many expandable hoses, the Flexi Hose maintained flexibility even under high water pressure and was easy to coil and manipulate while full of water.
 The GrowGreen performed well and returned to shape easily after use, although it was significantly stiffer when under high water pressure, making it less flexible when in use.

 Hoses are a necessary component of every gardener's toolbox.
-Their ease of use and components can make your gardening experience simple or can create a headache for the home gardener.
+Their ease of use and components can simplify your gardening experience or create a headache for the home gardener.
 The wide variety of materials, components, and options on the market can make shopping for the right option a challenge.
 Our rigorous testing for durability, quality of components, ease of use, and flexibility can help give you the information you need to choose the right option for your home and garden.

 — Bix Firer